gemforce-team/Talismania/README.md

 		DAMAGE_TO_GIANTS

 # Bug reports and feedback
-Please submit an issue to [The issue tracker](https://github.com/Skillcheese/Talismania/issues) if you encounter a bug and there isn't already an open issue about it.
+Please submit an issue to [The issue tracker](https://github.com/gemforce-team/Talismania/issues) if you encounter a bug and there isn't already an open issue about it.

-You can find me on GemCraft's Discord server: https://discord.gg/ftyaJhx - Skillcheese#2962
+You can find Skillcheese on GemCraft's Discord server: https://discord.gg/ftyaJhx - Skillcheese#2962

 # Disclaimer